London Underground 1992 Stock: Waterloo & City line sets

-After the initial construction run, an additional ten two-car units were built for British Rail for the Waterloo & City line, which at the time was part of the national railway network.
+After the initial construction run, an additional 5 four-car units were built for British Rail for the Waterloo & City line, which at the time was part of the national railway network.
+Following commissioning, they were delivered by road to the Waterloo & City line during May and June 1993, and following testing entered service on 19 July 1993.
 The trains were designated as Class 482 until 1 April 1994, when the operation of the line and the trains were transferred to London Underground and the trains were simply referred to as 1992 Stock.
 The vehicles are essentially identical to those used on the Central line; the main difference being that trip-cocks are used for protection instead of ATO/ATP.

 Transport for London and Metronet closed the Waterloo & City line for five months from April to September 2006 to allow major upgrade work on the tunnels and rolling stock.
 The line's limited access meant that this was the first time that the units had been brought above ground since their introduction 12 years earlier.
 The refurbishment of the trains saw them painted in the London Underground white, red and blue livery in place of the Network SouthEast colours used since the stock's introduction.